 Karen Kille, Senior Worklife Consultant, Human Resources.
 You can contact her at email@example.com or 215-898-7729.

-Diane Spatz, Ph.D., RN-BC, Associate Professor at Penn’s School of Nursing.
-Professor Spatz is a national expert on lactation matters and has extensive experience in helping Penn departments set up a lactation space.
-You can contact her at firstname.lastname@example.org or 215-898-8100.
+Diane Spatz, PhD, RN-BC, FANN, Professor of Perinatal Nursing & The Helen M. Shearer Professor of Nutrition, University of Pennsylvania School of Nursing, Faculty Advisor to Student Nurses at Penn, and Nurse Scientist for the Lactation Program, Children’s Hospital of Philadelphia (CHOP), is a national expert on lactation matters and has extensive experience in helping Penn departments set up a lactation space.
+You can contact her at firstname.lastname@example.org.

 415.3 BREAK TIMES

 Paid break times are allowed for lactation responsibilities needed by the employee.
 When possible, breaks should be scheduled during normal break and meal times and/or when workflow allows.
 Although not a hard-and-fast rule, typically, a 25- to 40-minute break is needed every three to four hours, including time to get to and from the lactation area.

 Supervisors should keep in mind that the frequency and duration of breaks vary from parent to parent depending on their physical needs.
 There may be occasions when an employee will need to handle lactation responsibilities at times not optimally convenient for the office.
 Supervisors are responsible for creating a supportive environment for employees so they can adequately manage their nursing and lactation responsibilities.